How to write an invoice in 5 simple steps (2024)

 Make sure that the customer knows what they are paying for by breaking down the costs: List the services provided, their quantity and duration, as well as your unit price.

-Next, you will need to include, the total of all goods and services without tax and discounts, discounts, tax and net total.
+Next, you will need to include the total sum of all goods and services without tax and discounts, any discounts, VAT or GST and the net total.

 If you are using invoicing software, tax calculations are (in most cases) done automatically.